-Charutar Arogya Mandal (CAM), an outcome of a dream cherished by the late Dr HM Patel, a former Union Finance and Home Minister.
-He embarked on building an institution which he envisioned would fill the need long-felt, that for a faculty of Medicine, not many thought would succeed.
+Charutar Arogya Mandal (CAM), is an outcome of a dream cherished by the late Dr. HM Patel, the former Union Finance and Home Minister of Indi.
+He embarked on building an institution that he envisioned would fill the need long-felt, that for a faculty of Medicine, not many thought would succeed.

-But determined he was to succeed and went about his task with the same missionary zeal and enthusiasm that characterised much of his work in building Vallabh Vidyanagar.
-The result: an institution that has now grown to include a Medical Council of India recognised medical college, a 1000-bed hospital, an institutue of post-graduate studies, a school of nursing, a college of physiotherapy, an insitute of medical technology, a cardiac centre and a cancer centre in its 100 acre, well developed, lush green campus.
-Under the able guidance of the present Chairman, Dr Amrita Patel, CAM has realised his vision: to offer comprehensive and personalised Health Care, delivered with commitment, compassion and at the most affordable cost to all those in need of it.
-It has become hospital policy not to deny treatment to even a single patient for the scarcity of funds.
+But determined he was to succeed and went about his task with the same missionary zeal and enthusiasm that characterized much of his work in building Vallabh Vidyanagar.
+The result: an institution that has now grown to become a University managing a National Medical Council recognized medical college, a 1000-bed NABH accredited tertiary level multi-specialty hospital, a school of nursing, a college of physiotherapy, institutes of medical technology & allied health sciences and technology, a cancer centre with bone marrow transplant unit, and a cardiac centre, a 102-bed state-of-the-art critical care centre, a dedicated diagnostics centre, and a centre for public health studies in its 100 acres, well developed, lush green campus.
+Under the able guidance of the former Chairman, Dr. Amrita Patel, CAM realized Dr. H M Patel’s vision of offering comprehensive and personalized healthcare, delivered with commitment, and compassion, and at the most affordable cost to all those in need of it.
+It has become hospital policy not to deny treatment to even a single patient because of the scarcity of funds.
 CAM is a registered society and a public trust established in the year 1972 that manages these institutions.

-It is CAM’s constant endeavour to innovate and deliver better Health Care to all.
+It is CAM’s constant endeavor to innovate and deliver better healthcare to all.

 "To provide and prepare resources for modern and professional Health Care to the community equitably."